tomwhite/ingreedy-js/README.md

 specific ("tsp") to the vague ("handful").
 Sometimes a recipe just specifies a number of a certain foodstuff, as in "5 onions", so we need a database of typical weights for common foods.

-The current implementation uses a small set of rules to interpret measures.
+The current implementation uses a small set of rules to interpret measures, based on data from the Australian Food Composition Database.
 Both to map units to weights (e.g. it knows a teaspoon is 5g), and to store common food weights (e.g. it knows an onion is typically 130g).

 #### A complication: split lines